 Eating to support Kidney Qi & Kidney Yang

-Please note that if you are on ANY medication or have health conditions you should consult your doctor/GP before making any dietary changes.
+Please note that if you are on ANY medication, are pregnant or have health conditions you should consult your doctor/GP before making any dietary changes.

 The best foods to eat in winter are those that are available in season in your part of the world.
 As a general rule, incorporate foods which are dark and have a strengthening and warming action, such as: